Ibrahim-Iradukunda/alu-shell/io_redirections_and_filters/README.md

-ls -la > ls_cwd_content: script that writes the output of the ls -la command into a file named ls_cwd_content tail -n 1 iacta >> iacta: a script that duplicates the last line of the file iacta find . -type f -name "*.js" -delete: script that deletes all regular files with a .js extension
+ls -la > ls_cwd_content: script that writes the output of the ls -la command into a file named ls_cwd_content tail -n 1 iacta >> iacta: a script that duplicates the last line of the file iacta find . -type f -name "*.js" -delete: script that deletes all regular files with a .js extension find . -type d ! -path . ! -print  | wc -l: a script that counts the number of directories and sub-directories in the current directory